opus-research/LLM4SA-replication/README.md

 * The data folder provided the dataset utilized in this work.
 * The output folder provided the output of all models executed for this work.
 The name for each file on this folder is comprised of the model name and the prompt engineering technique associated with the file (0shot = no examples, 1shot = 1 example, 3shot = 3 examples, cotshot = 3 examples + reasoning).
 The responses contained in the file are in the same order as the messages in the dataset.
-* The two .ipynb files in the root of the repository are the scripts for the collection and analysis processes utilized in the work, and are named in order of execution)
+* The three .ipynb files in the root of the repository are the scripts for the collection, analysis processes and generating a sample (for coding) utilized in the work, and are named in order of execution.

 ## Requirements